AnnaDK/Cook-Book/README.md

   "Blend It" met these goals:

-- Website share a collection of blenders.
-Collection include: image, specifications and straight link to the web-shop.
+- The website shares a collection of blenders.
+The collection includes images, specifications, and straight links to the web-shop.

 ### [Developer Goals](#developer-goals)